cunctator/traceshark/README.md

 sudo make install
 ```

 On macOS, the ```sudo make install``` doesn't work.
 You can find the executable in ```traceshark.app/Contents/MacOS/traceshark```.
-Running tracesahrk on macOS is currently in a quite experimental state.
+Running traceshark on macOS is currently in a quite experimental state.

 ## 2.3 How to configure your build